 Due to the U.S. Supreme Court’s decision in Obergefell v.
 Hodges, which made same-sex marriages legal throughout the country, Pennsylvania must provide same-sex couples the same marital rights as opposite-sex couples, both for formal marriages and common law marriages.
 This decision has enabled Pennsylvania courts to retroactively determine that same-sex couples had common law marriages established prior to 2005.
 Courts in Philadelphia, Delaware, Bucks, Chester, and Montgomery counties have already found same-sex couples to have entered into common-law marriages before 2005, granting these individuals marital rights upon divorcing.

 A Compassionate Pittsburgh Divorce Lawyer Is Here to Help

 If you choose to file for divorce, it will be up to you to initially prove to the court that you have a common law marriage.
 The court will look at a number of factors to determine if you and the other individual are lawfully married, including the property you and your significant other owned together, documents that list you as married, and whether or not you were known to your family, friends, and community as married.
 The duration of the relationship may be considered as well, however, a lengthy relationship is not conclusive of a common law marriage.
 While all of these factors may point toward a marriage, the judge will particularly look for whether you and your partner exchanged vows.

 When you and your long-time partner decide to part ways, you should speak with marriage and divorce attorney Anthony Piccirilli to determine whether you are married under Pennsylvania law.
 If you likely have a common law marriage, attorneyPiccirilli can guide you through formal divorce proceedings.

-For more information, call Pittsburgh Divorce & Family Law, LLC (412) 471-5100 today for a free consultation to discuss your unique situation.
+For more information, call Pittsburgh Divorce & Family Law, LLC (412) 471-5100 today for a consultation to discuss your unique situation.